Cabbage Patch Kids: Product safety

-One of Mattel's line of Cabbage Kids dolls, the Cabbage Patch Snacktime Kids, was designed to "eat" plastic snacks.
+One of Mattel's line of Cabbage Patch Kids dolls, the Cabbage Patch Snacktime Kids, was designed to "eat" plastic snacks.
 The mechanism enabling this was a pair of one-way smooth metal rollers behind plastic lips.
 The snacks would exit the doll's back and "magically" appear into a backpack.
 The mechanism could be de-activated by releasing the backpack.
 They were extremely popular during Christmas 1996.
 The line was voluntarily withdrawn from the market following an agreement between Mattel and the Consumer Product Safety Commission in January 1997 following several incidents where children got their fingers or hair stuck in the dolls' mouths leading to safety warnings from Connecticut's consumer protection commissioner, Mark Shiffrin.